surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Funnel chart

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
-Use a funnel when there is a sequential flow between stages, such as a sales process that starts with inquiry and ends with billing.
+Use a funnel when there is a sequential flow between stages, For Instance a sales process, that starts with inquiry and ends with billing.

 **The following section describes the editing option for bubble chart in visualization;**